1D Triple Bubble Problem with Log-Convex Density: -Bubble Structure

 \begin{proof} We show that any perimeter-minimizing $n$-bubble satisfies conditions (i)--(iii) stated above.
 Point (i) follows from \cite[Prop.
 3.5]{Bo}, and point (ii) follows from \cite[Lemma 3.7]{Bo}.
 It remains to verify point (iii).

 Without loss of generality, let $R_a^\ell$ be the leftmost of the four components.
 By \cite[Lemma 3.7]{Bo}, any left component must be to the left of any right component, so the order $R_a^\ell,R_a^r,R_b^\ell,R_b^r$ is impossible.

 Finally, we show that an $n$-bubble with the order $R_a^\ell,R_b^\ell,R_a^r,R_b^r$ is not perimeter-minimizing by an argument similar to the proof of \cite[Prop.
 3.8]{Bo}.
 Move all components and boundary points between $R_a^\ell$ and $R_b^\ell$ to the right and all components and boundary points between $R_a^r$ and $R_b^r$ to the left in such a way as to preserve volumes of bubbles.
+Observe that moving to the right increases the volume of bubble $a$ and decreases the volume of bubble $b$, and vice versa for moving to the left.
+Hence matching the velocities of moving to the right and to the left allows us to preserve volumes of bubbles $a$ and $b$.

 By \cite[Lemma 3.7]{Bo}, perimeter does not increase during the move.
 But when one of $R_b^\ell$ or $R_a^r$ disappears, the perimeter will decrease.
 Therefore the only possible order is $R_a^\ell,R_b^\ell,R_b^r,R_a^r$. \end{proof}

 Proposition \ref{prop:1dstruct} indeed improves on our previous characterizations of perimeter-minimizing $n$-bubbles, as it immediately implies \cite[Prop.
 3.8]{Bo}.

 We close this section with two conjectures.
 First, we think that the characterization in Proposition \ref{prop:1dstruct} is optimal in the sense that a standard nested bubble of every type can be perimeter minimizing.
 This is stated in Conjecture \ref{conj:structoptimal}.
 Our previous work \cite[Thm.
 4.15]{Bo} proved this for double bubbles and Section \ref{sec:code} proves it for triple bubbles.